-Thousands of Americans rely on prescription painkillers for the relief of pain and discomfort from ailments such as headaches, menstrual cramps, surgery recovery or lingering pain from an injury.
-Unfortunately however, for many, this reliance on medication can easily and unknowingly turn into physical dependence.
+Thousands of Americans rely on prescription painkillers for the relief of pain and discomfort from ailments such as headaches, menstrual cramps, surgery recovery, or lingering pain from an injury.
+Unfortunately, however, for many, this reliance on medication can easily and unknowingly turn into physical dependence.

-The scary fact is that the most commonly prescribed drugs including OxyContin, Vicodin, Methadone, Darvocet, Lortab, Lorcet and Percocet, while offering relief from pain, can also cause individuals’ bodies to start “needing” the drugs in order to feel normal, and the result is the new, even more challenging situation of chemical dependency.
+The scary fact is that the most commonly prescribed drugs including OxyContin, Vicodin, Methadone, Darvocet, Lortab, Lorcet, and Percocet while offering pain relief, can also cause one’s body to start “needing” the drugs in order to feel normal, and the result is a new, even more, challenging situation of chemical dependency.

-1. Usage Increase – Over time, it is common for individuals taking prescription medications to grow tolerant to the effects of their prescribed dose.
+Over time, it is common for individuals taking prescription medications to grow tolerant to the effects of their prescribed dose.
 If someone you know seems to be increasing his/her dose over time, this is an indication that the amount they were taking is no longer providing them relief.

 A dependant person will spend large amounts of time driving great distances and visiting multiple doctors to obtain the drugs.
 Watch for signs that he or she seems preoccupied with a quest for medication, demonstrating that the drug has become their top priority.

 Another clear indication of dependence is when the person regularly forgets events that have taken place and appears to be suffering blackouts.

 When attempting to hide a drug dependency, abusers can become very defensive if they feel their secret is being discovered.
 They might even react to simple requests or questions by lashing out.